-We’ve proudly partnered with Marin General Hospital for over 30 years, bringing dogs to visit patients in cardiac and intensive care, the mental crisis unit, and the senior-day program.
-Our animal-ambassador teams also visit the waiting room at Marin General’s radiation and infusion centers.
-We visit Kaiser Hospital, Hospice by the Bay referrals, day programs, and wellness centers, and provide one-on-one visits to people in their homes.
+We proudly partner with three acute care hospitals in Marin; Kaiser, Marin Health, and Novato Community Hospital.
+We visit patients in cardiac and intensive care, the mental crisis unit, and the senior-day program.
+Our teams visit the 911 call center to bring well deserved breaks to the staff.
+We receive referrals from By the Bay Health, day programs, senior communities, and provide one-on-one visits to people in their homes.

 Our volunteer teams work closely with teachers to help children with disabilities focus on their lessons and improve their academics.
-We also bring special lessons to the Irene Hunt School, teach a unique canine agility program, Jumping for Joy, for students on the autism spectrum, and offer a reading program, Share a Book, in schools and libraries.
-Our teams provide a variety of lessons, from dog bite prevention o student advocacy (in both public and private schools), and work closely with teachers to complement their curriculum goals.
+Jumping for Joy, is a unique canine agility program for students on the autism spectrum.
+Share a Book, our reading program, offers students the chance to read to dogs in schools and libraries.
+Our teams provide a variety of lessons, from dog bite prevention to student advocacy (in both public and private schools), and work closely with teachers to complement their curriculum goals.

 Contact the Community Engagement department for more information about our Animal-Assisted Programs.